Seagat2011/Euclid-Automated-Theorem-Prover/etc/README.md

-# Test Cases and errata
+# Test Cases and Errata